 Husafell is a beautiful area placed between lava mountains and Langjokull glacier.
-Icelanders travel a lot with their tents or campers to Husafell in the summer time since the area is known for good weather conditions.
+Icelanders travel a lot with their tents or campers to Husafell in the summertime since the area is known for good weather conditions.
 Somehow the degrees on the thermometer are always a bit higher in Husafell!

 Barnafoss is another beautiful waterfall close to Hraunfossar.
 It is worth checking them both out together.
 Barnafoss means Waterfall of the children.
-The name is drawn from an accident which is said to have taken place in former times.
+The name is drawn from an accident that is said to have taken place in former times.
 A natural bridge is said to have been over the waterfalls and two children from a nearby farm fell to their deaths while crossing the bridge.
 Afterwards, their mother is said to have destroyed the bridge.

 Deildartunguhver is a hot spring in Borgarfjordur, about 30km away from Husafell.
 This hot spring is known to be the most voluminous natural hot spring in the world.
 The water is very hot, about 97°C (207°F) so take care not to put your fingers in it to test… There is lots of steam and the area can look a bit mysterious.
 Some of the water is used for heating in the nearest towns of Borgarnes and Akranes.

-Horticulture is an important part of the agricultural activities in the area and at Deildartunguhver you can usually buy fresh grown vegetables.
-It‘s a friendly place, usually self served, just pick your items in a bag and pay ISK in the box.
-Sometimes there are people selling their hand-made items like wool garments and such, so good to have some cash if you see some eye catching souvenirs
+Horticulture is an important part of the agricultural activities in the area and at Deildartunguhver you can usually buy fresh-grown vegetables.
+It‘s a friendly place, usually self-served, just pick your items in a bag and pay ISK in the box.
+Sometimes there are people selling their hand-made items like wool garments and such, so good to have some cash if you see some eye catching souvenirs.

-About half an hour drive from Húafell, is Videlmir cave.
+About half an hour drive from Húsafell, is Videlmir Cave.
 It is wide and big, about 1600 m long and the highest point inside and its widest is about 16 meters.
 Therefore it can be said the largest lava tube in Iceland.
 There is much to see and you‘ll know why Vidgelmir is often considered one of Iceland‘s most precious natural wonders.
 If you have time in Iceland, make sure that you stop by and take the tour around the cave.
 You can check out the beautiful cave at www.thecave.is.

-Reykholt is a true historic site in Borgarfjordur.
+Reykholt is a truly historic site in Borgarfjordur.
 It‘s located about 23 km from Husafell.
 Snorri Sturluson, one of Iceland‘s best-known authors lived in Reykholt 1206-1241.
 In front of Snorrastofa (Snorri‘s home) is an ancient geothermally-heated natural pool; Snorralaug or Snorri‘s pool.
 The warm pool is nice for dipping your toes in while you enjoy the nice environment.
-Snorrastofa is a cultural centre and an institute for research in medieval studies and archeology.
+Snorrastofa is a cultural center and an institute for research in medieval studies and archeology.
 There is also a church in Reykholt, popular for concerts and other musical events.
 Check the schedule to see if there is something going on in the church while you visit.

 Stedji serves guests who like to visit and learn about their brew.
 You can find further information about Steðji Micro Brewery at www.stedji.com.